-Some of the raw materials and parts that are critical to the production and operation of our products are sourced from single suppliers.
-We have never encountered a significant supply interruption from any sole supplier and have received no indications that there might be disruptions of the supply of these raw materials or parts.
+Some of the raw materials and parts that are critical to the production and operation of our products are sourced from single suppliers and some components we or our suppliers utilize are from Chinese manufacturers.
+We have never encountered a significant supply interruption from any sole supplier; however, the operations of our third-party suppliers could be disrupted by conditions unrelated to our business operations or that are beyond our control, including but not limited to international trade restrictions and conditions related to COVID-19 (commonly referred to as coronavirus) or other epidemics.
+We are unsure whether an extended period of general supplier disruption caused by COVID-19 will affect us directly or through our suppliers; however, we are monitoring our supply chain regarding the matter.
 We typically maintain no less than a three-month supply of raw materials and parts that are sourced from sole suppliers and make efforts to identify additional suppliers who may be able to provide such raw materials or parts.
-For example, the non-magnetic, ultrasonic motor which drives our MRI compatible IV infusion pump is sole-sourced from a major multinational Japanese manufacturing company with whom we have an excellent long-term relationship.
+For example, the non-magnetic, ultrasonic motor which drives our MRI compatible IV infusion pump is sole sourced from a major multinational Japanese manufacturing company with whom we have an excellent long-term relationship.
 This company has exclusively provided us with these motors since 2005.
-Our exclusive supply agreement with this company expired on January 25, 2019.
-We are currently in the process of renewing this supply agreement.
+Our exclusive supply agreement with this company was renewed in March 2019 and extends through February 25, 2024.